KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a method in the System.Security.AccessControl namespace attempts to enable a privilege that it does not have.

-    throw [System.Security.AccessControl.PrivilegeNotHeldException]::New("a method in the System.Security.AccessControl namespace attempts to enable a privilege that it does not have.")
+    throw [System.Security.AccessControl.PrivilegeNotHeldException]::New('a method in the System.Security.AccessControl namespace attempts to enable a privilege that it does not have.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Security.AccessControl.PrivilegeNotHeldException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Security.AccessControl.PrivilegeNotHeldException.aspx)